 Boarding Staff will issue a 'strike' to a boarder if they do not follow the instructions after a warning.
 The Head of Boarding gets in contact with parents to elicit their support.
+The Strike is recorded on Class Dojo.

 Time Out